Qstreet/2022-06-05/README.md

 ## missing data

-Method #1: missing data (by columns) count & percentage This is the most basic method to detect missing data among columns.
+Method #1: missing data (by columns) count & percentage most basic method to detect missing data among columns.

-The info method that we’ve used earlier includes this information.
-For example, we print out the summary of all the non-numeric columns below.
-Note that we are not printing for the entire DataFrame df since there are too many columns.

 `df[non_numeric_cols].info()`

 ## Remove duplicates

-Run the following commands to remove the first duplicate `data.drop_duplicates` and keep the last (keep="last") occurrence.
+to remove the first duplicate `data.drop_duplicates` and keep the last (keep="last") occurrence.

 ```
 data.drop_duplicates(subset=["Name"], keep="last", inplace=True)
 ```

 ### show all entries with at least on missing data NULL

-`
-data[data.isnull().any(axis=1)]
-`
+`data[data.isnull().any(axis=1)]`

 ## Correct misspelled words

 Correcting Misspelled Words with spell-checker Python libraries

-1. Run the following commands to list all unique words unique() in the Type column.
-Replace Type if you prefer to list unique words from other columns.
+to list all unique words `unique()` in the Type column.
+Replace Type for other columns.

 # Turn output into a list of unique words from the Type column
 `unique_type = list(data["Type"].str.split(", ", expand=True).stack().unique())`
-# Print out the list
-`unique_type`

-As you can see below, there are two misspelled words (Posion and Fie) that should be “Poison” and “Fire.”
-Now you can go through the dataset, find which rows have misspelled words, and fix them.
+two misspelled words (Posion and Fie) that should be “Poison” and “Fire.” go through the dataset, find which rows have misspelled words, and fix them.

 Finding Misspelled Words

-Run the below command to show all rows that contains() the word Posion from the Type column.
+to show all rows that `contains()` the word Posion from the Type column.
 The regex argument is set to false (regex=False) to treat the string (Posion) as a literal string and not a regular expression.

 `data[data["Type"].str.contains("Posion", regex=False)]`